Skip to main content

 You usually go on a waiting list for a transfer unless you have a very urgent need.

 Tenancy transfers can take a long time.
-There is a shortage of council and housing association homes in most areas.
+There are not enough council and housing association homes in most areas.

-You often have to wait even longer for larger homes, sheltered or adapted properties.
+You often have to wait longer for larger homes, sheltered housing or adapted properties for disabled people.

-Ask your council how long it could take to get at transfer.
-You may need to be flexible about what you will accept.
+Ask your council how long it could take to get a transfer.
+You might need to be flexible about what you will accept.

 Offers and bids for a new tenancy